|

 although this proposal must have the approval of the President of Uzbekistan.

-In reality, Karakalpakstan is little more than another province of Uzbekistan, albeit the largest and with its own unique
+In reality Karakalpakstan is little more than another province of Uzbekistan, albeit the largest and with its own unique

-President of the Republic of Uzbekistan since its creation in 1991 and is secure in his present position until December 2007.
+President of the Republic of Uzbekistan since its creation in 1991 and is secure in his present position until December 2014.

 Neither the Council of Ministers nor the Joqarg'ı Ken'es plays any real independent role other than rubber-stamping

 and implementing Presidential decrees.
-Karakalpakstan essentially complies with all of the standards, rules, taxes and price
+Karakalpakstan essentially complies with all of the standards, rules, taxes, and price

 controls established by the legislative assembly or Oliy Majlis in Tashkent.

-forces of its own, has serious environmental liabilities, and thanks to the former Soviet system, has virtually no capital
+forces of its own, has serious environmental liabilities and, thanks to the former Soviet system, has virtually no capital

 resources of its own.
 However the whole of the Khorezm oasis probably could be economically viable.